MobilityData/elrond.gtfs.org/docs/getting_started/why_use_GTFS.md

 - Simple: It’s meant to be easy to view and edit using simple tools and editors.
 - Stable: Additions and changes are backwards compatible, which means existing feeds remain valid through time.
 - User-centered: the specification's main priority is passenger information, focusing on information that can help power tools for riders, first and foremost.
-- The References documents for GTFS Schedule and GTFS Realtime are officially hosted in a GitHub repository, where changes are proposed and reviewed by the community.
+- The Reference documents for GTFS Schedule and GTFS Realtime are officially hosted in a GitHub repository, where changes are proposed and reviewed by the community.